top of page

 Purify Home Distiller

-If you're starting out with a distiller then the Purify home distiller is the best complete package distiller.
-They have put together a package of everything you would need to check and monitor your pure water.
+If you're starting with a distiller, then the Purify home distiller is the best complete package distiller.
+They have assembled a package of everything you need to check and monitor your pure water.

 It includes:

-• Timer- This helps you set your distiller on a timer as most distillers do not come with an in-built function.
+• Timer- This helps you set your distiller on a timer, as most distillers do not have an in-built function.

 • Cleaner- this is what t you place in the distiller to remove residue.

-• Carbon filters - This helps to further filter your water.
-It comes with 6 which will last you at least 6 months.
+• Carbon filters - This helps filter your water further.
+It comes with six, which will last you at least six months.

 CO-Z 6 Litre Water Distiller

 This is the distiller I'm currently using for my family of 3.
-We no longer need to run the distiller every day because it makes 6 liters instead of the standard 4.
+We no longer need to run the distiller daily because it makes 6 liters instead of the standard 4.

-What I love most about this is that it is reliable, I haven't had any problems after the last 6 months of constant use.
+What I love most about this is its reliability; I haven't had any problems after the last six months of constant use.
 It also comes with a 12-month warranty.

-I like that it is quiet, with just a gentle hum in the background, I have a 7-month-old baby and so for nap times, a quiet distiller is crucial!
+I like that it is quiet, with a gentle hum in the background.
+I have a 7-month-old baby, so a quiet distiller is crucial for nap times!

 From my experience, these large ones commonly get sold out quickly.
-I had been looking to buy a larger one for quite some time and finally managed to get my hands on one.
+I had been looking to buy a larger one for quite some time and finally got my hands on one.

 This large CO-Z distiller was surprisingly affordable at $99 at the time of writing.